CAAPIM/apim-charts/charts/gateway/README.md

 * OTK Instance modifiers are not supported.
 * Install/Upgrade of OTK schema on cassandra database using kubernetes job is not supported.
 * Dual gateway OTK set-up (otk.type: DMZ or INTERNAL) is not supported with ephemeral gateway.
+* OTK upgrade to 4.6.3 will take considerable amount of time due to liquibase updates.

 OTK Deployment examples can be found [here](/examples/otk)